adapap/CTF-Writeups/2018/NeverLAN CTF.md

 User: JohnsTestUser
 Pass: AT3stAccountForT3sting
 ```
 When we log in with this account, we are given user permissions.
-We can change the cookie which stores our permissions to `admin`.
+Go back once and you'll find yourself on the blog page.
+We can change the cookie which stores our permissions to `admin`, refresh the page, and find our flag.

 ## tik-tik-boom - 300